Skip to content

 • Generating .desktop file for Linux applications

-Location: build/Taskfile.darwin.yml
+Location: build/darwin/Taskfile.yml

 The macOS-specific Taskfile includes tasks for building, packaging, and running the application on macOS.
 Key features include:

-• Creating an .app bundle for packaging
+• Creating an .app bundle for distributing

 • Setting macOS-specific build flags and environment variables

-Wails3 Commands and Task Execution#
+Wails3 Commands and Task Execution

 The wails3 build and wails3 package commands are aliases for wails3 task build and wails3 task package respectively.
 When you run these commands, Wails internally translates them to the appropriate task execution: